desech/desech-studio/README.md

 npm run build-mac
 ```

-- copy the `latest-mac.yml`, dmg and zip file to sftp
+- copy the `latest-mac.yml`, dmg and zip file to sftp and leave only the last 2 versions
 - open Desech Studio without logging in and see if it auto updates

 ## Website update